-All students must earn a "C" or higher in each of six core courses in Mass Communication.
-Four of these courses constitute the lower division core.
-They are MC 1301-Introduction to Mass Communication, MC 1313-Writing for the Mass Media, MC 2319-Visual Communication and MC 2374-Information Gathering and Analysis.
-The two-course upper-division core are MC 4301 Mass Communication Law and MC 4302 History of Mass Media.
+All students must earn a "C" or higher in each of six core courses in Mass Communication, which include: MC 1301-Introduction to Mass Communication, MC 1313-Writing for Mass Media, , MC 2374-Information Gathering and Analysis, MC 4301-Mass Communication Law, MC 4302-History of Mass Media, and one course chosen from MC 2319-Visual Communication, MC 3311-Video Production, MC 3390-Publication Design and Production, or MC 4356E-Photojournalism.
 Students must also earn a "C" or higher in all prerequisite courses.

-In addition to the core courses, the department offers courses to prepare students for work within all areas of mass communication.
+In addition to the core courses, the school offers courses to prepare students for work within all areas of mass communication.
 Students may concentrate their study in Advertising, Electronic Media, Print Journalism or Public Relations, or elect a general Mass Communication course of study.
 Students must complete an additional 15 hours from one of these areas.
-They should see a Mass Communication Academic Advisor in the department office for assistance in planning their programs in these areas of study.
+They should see a Mass Communication Academic Advisor in the school office for assistance in planning their programs in these areas of study.